 Over the past few years I’ve went out on occasion with the intention of capturing photos of black bears but this spring was different.
 Come April 1st I was hoping my right index finger would be firing more than just the shutter on my Canon 1D.
 I had finally made the decision to pursue with lethal intent a black bear.

-Reading Ted Kerasote’s book Blood Ties was one of the reasons for me to renew my hunting license.
+Reading Ted Kerasote’s book Blood Ties was one of the reasons I renewed my hunting license.
 The desire to collect my own food, to know the origin of the meat on my dinner table and lessen my environmental impact was a driving force.
 Ethically I didn’t want to shoot anything that I didn’t intend on eating and the stories I’d heard of black bear were that it was inedible.
-As I spent more time reading over the winter something came to light that black bear when not handled with care is exactly as the old timers said, inedible but when processed properly it is mouth-wateringly delicious.
+As I spent more time reading over the winter something came to light, black bear when not handled with care is exactly as the old timers said, inedible, but when processed properly it is mouth-wateringly delicious.

 I was in, I wanted something to hunt in the spring, and there it was, the bonus of potentially filling the freezer had me excited.

-The spring weather was strange, colder than normal with less precipitation.
-My gut feeling was that the weather was putting off the bear movements, the whole month of April was light on bear sign and I didn’t really start seeing sign until the the end of May.
+The spring weather was strange, colder than normal with less precipitation, it was my gut feeling that the weather was putting off bear movement.
+The whole month of April was light on bear sign and I didn’t really start seeing any until the the end of May.
 This didn’t keep me inside, every week I got out and wandered around, the hunting was excellent just the spotting of bears was lacking.
 Being immersed in nature was gratifying in and of itself, while I may not have been seeing bears I got lots of scouting for deer and grouse done.
 In fact, by the end of spring bear season I’d seen more blacktail deer than I did bears.

 See you on the water or the mountain.